Performing Large Matrix Operation on FPGA using External Memory

 - HDL Coder Support Package for Xilinx Zynq Platform

-- HDL Verifier Support Package for Xilinx Zynq Platform
+- HDL Verifier Support Package for Xilinx FPGA Boards

 This example models a matrix vector multiplication algorithm and implements the algorithm on the Xilinx Zynq FPGA board.
 Large matrices may not map efficiently to Block RAMs on the FPGA fabric.
 Instead, we can store the matrices in the external DDR3 memory on the FPGA board.
 The AXI4 Master interface can access the data by communicating with vendor-provided memory interface IP cores that interface with the DDR3 memory.
 This capability enables you to model algorithms that involve large data processing and requires high-throughput DDR access, such as matrix operations, computer vision algorithms, and so on.